flancia-coop/doc.anagora.org/fellowship-of-the-link.md

                 - Agree on the importance of filtering to mental processes.
             - #JP: on [[the muse in the machine]]; fundamentally an attack on AI.
 But also covers what happens to humans in the gap between deep sleep and waking.
                 - Consciousness during e.g. automatic behavior.
+                - The secret to remember memories/concepts from liminal space (as we wake up) is to make sure you've rehearsed it/reinforced/recalled it enough before you open your eyes.

 ## [[2025-09-10]]
 - Attending: [[Shawn Murphy]] [[Flancian]]